 It takes from unboxing to first take-off took only 15 minutes.
 The BNF version of HGLRC S132 is easy to be configured even for newbies.

 Battery options – Flight time

 As I previously mentioned, the HGLRC Sector132 drone can be powered by 3s as well as by 4s LIPO packs with XT30 plug.
-The manufacturer recommends to use 450-650 mAh batteries, but I think on 3S you can use even 1400mAh packs for longer fun.
+The manufacturer recommends using 450-650 mAh batteries, but I think on 3S you can use even 1400mAh packs for longer fun.
 While for newbies and indoor CineWhoop mode are 3 cell batteries suggested, for outdoor agile Freestyle flights 4 cell ones.

-Using a 3s/850mAh battery I obtained an average of 4 minutes flight time.
+Using a 3s/850mAh battery I obtained an average of 4 minutes of flight time.
 For proximity LoS (line of sight) flights I suggest you to use an external voltage buzzer alarm or a timer to know when it is time to land.

 You can install the battery on top using the included Velcro band or on the belly by mounting the 3D printed battery holder.

 HGLRC Sector132 review: Flight experience

 As none of the ordered 4S batteries (430mAh and 650mAh) arrived in time, I had to do the tests with my existing 3S/850mAh pack.

 From the first full throttle, it was obvious that is not as powerful as my 5 inch Kopis 2 quadcopter.
 IMHO, being quite heavy, those HGLRC FD1106-3800KV motors are too small to be a true Acro flyer.
 For sure, using a 4S LIPO will give you some extra power, but I’m not sure if it is enough to win any competition.
 Anyway, it is really safe and stable, which is most important for entry-level players.
 Thanks to the propeller guards you can bump into walls and trees without major damages.
 I crashed it a few times, except for one broke propeller it flies like new :).